-COVID-19 Surveillance System is creating by two scientists at Northwestern University, according to a news release.
+COVID-19 Surveillance System is creating by two scientists at Northwestern University in Evanston, according to a news release.

 COVID-19 Can Miraculously Spot Outbreaks Before Patients Enters Hospitals